popolee22/leebuifah-eportfolio.github.io/README.md

 - Font Awesome for icons
 - GitHub Pages for hosting

-## Setup and Deployment
-This portfolio is designed to be hosted on GitHub Pages.
-For deployment instructions, please refer to the DEPLOYMENT_INSTRUCTIONS.md file in this repository.

-## Customization
-For information on how to customize this portfolio, please refer to the DOCUMENTATION.md file in this repository.

-## License
-This project is open source and available for personal use.

 ## Contact
 For any questions or suggestions, please use the contact form on the portfolio website.